Berry Picking with Your Family in the Tulsa Area

 There's nothing sweeter than picking your own berries.

-Thinking of berry picking?
-Here are five tips from Betsy Endicott of Endicott Farms, to get you ready.
+Thinking of berry picking in the Tulsa area?
+Here are five tips from Betsy Endicott of Endicott Farms to get you ready.

 - All ages of kids are welcome, but elementary school age kids really enjoy the experience.

 - Dress for the outdoors.
 Most berry farms are well maintained, but you should still wear sturdy shoes.
 Also, bring water to stay hydrated while picking.

 - Make it an experience.
 Talk to the kids about the farm and growing food locally.
 Then, get them excited about eating and cooking on the way home.

 - Be safe.
 Remember you are on a working farm, so especially keep an eye on young kids.